Sadman-26/AI-Assistant-Chatbot-10MS-/README.md

 - **Topic Clustering**: Groups related educational content
 - **Semantic Search**: Enables meaningful educational content retrieval

+# 4. How are you comparing the query with your stored chunks?
+Why did you choose this similarity method and storage setup?
-## 4. Similarity Method and Storage Setup
+## Similarity Method and Storage Setup

 ### Similarity Method
 - **Algorithm**: Cosine similarity with normalized embeddings